happymelonbox/JWD09_JSDebrief/README.md

 # JS-1 Debrief Activity

-In your groups, you will ‘mob program’ to work on these activities together.
-Each of you has a role to play in the ‘mob’.
+In your groups, you will 'peer program' to work on these activities together.
+Each of you has a role to play in the group.
 Rotate roles at each checkpoint.
 Here is a suggestion of roles:

 **The Navigator/s:** Reads the instructions and instructs the Driver how to do it.
 You will need to communicate commands very clearly and precisely.